LCC-CIT/CS233JS-CourseMaterials/Labs/Lab01/Lab01_Instructions_ReviewBeginningJS.md

 # Instructions

+There are a few things Mari did differently than the way I would like you to do things:

+- She hasn't introduced you to `let` and`const`yet, but I have so declare variables using `let` instead of `var`.
+  - Use `const` to declare numbers that are used multiple times:
+    - In the stopwatch app, use a `const` for 60.
+    - In the concentration app, use a `const` for 20.
+- Don't put mutliple `return` statements in a function.
+- In the Stopwatch app, don't write the `pad` function so that it sometimes returns a *string* and sometimes a *number*.
+Best practice is to always return the same type.

 ## Web App 1: Stopwatch - Version 1

 - Download the `stopWatchStart.zip` file and unzip it.
 The starting files have comments that guide you in completing the code.